 7. Use a decongestant

 Decongestants are available in pill form and nasal sprays.
 Nasal sprays may work faster since they do not have to be absorbed by the stomach.
-Over-the-counter and prescription medications are available.
+OTC and prescription medications are available.

 Anyone with high blood pressure should ask their doctor first if it is safe to take decongestants.